Lincoln United earned a point away at Belper Town today, despite being reduced to nine men by the end of the game. Report by Matthew Williams.

 Lincoln controlled patches of the first half but struggled to translate this into the final third, creating no real chances.

-The second was packed full of incident.
+The second half was packed full of incident.
 The first action of note saw the game levelled at 1-1 by Tom Garrick.

 However, the game swung back Belper’s way when referee Paul Stonier awarded the home side with a penalty.
 Craig Nelthorpe stepped up and converted it to give the away side a 2-1 lead with 25 minutes left on the clock.